antaldaniel/reprex/content/event/2025-07-10-textilebase/index.md

 Daniel Antal: What is TextileBase?
 Connecting knowledge across museums, archives, libraries, repositories, Europeana, ECCCH, Wikidata.

 Anna Márta Mester: Technical, but not Deep Dive: Using the Wikibase Suite, SPARQL endpoints, and Sampo-UI for comfortable scholarly research.

 Ieva Pigozne: Use Case: From years to weeks — how Latgalian data curation paved the way for rapid digitisation of Seto and Livonian datasets.
+Sneak peek: [Finno-Ugric clothing](http://135.181.91.51:3006/en/garments/faceted-search/table?page=0)

 Kata Gábor: AI for Cultural Heritage: From multilingual NLP to image annotation and ontology enrichment in noisy or sparse data environments.